 • Strengthening pelvic and deep abdominal muscles and all those muscles specifically used for giving birth, thus facilitating the process of birth and of recovery.

-• Can move a
+• Can move a posterior baby off your back.

 • Improve self-confidence and positive body-image.